Self Esteem Activities for Teens: 5 Proven Ideas + Free Printable Activity Book

 This is a brilliant example of growth mindset in action!
 Growth mindset is the idea that our brains and minds are highly malleable, not fixed.

+Your teenager should write the new constructive and adjusted beliefs down in their workbook, or somewhere prominent.
 This will serve as a constant reminder to try to replace negative beliefs with realistic and constructive beliefs.
+The next time these kinds of negative thoughts start to creep back in, they should re-visit their notes.

 This self-esteem activity can be particularly important in building the optimism component of self-esteem.
 It’s also a great way to help young people reduce negative energy in their lives.

-Learning to express thoughts and emotions is an essential component of emotional intelligence – the way we understand and respond to emotions in ourselves and others.
+Learning to express thoughts and emotions is an essential component of emotional intelligence, the way we understand and respond to emotions in ourselves and others.

 Case Study: Marianne’s Negative Core Beliefs